aetilley/pcfg/README.txt

 is a tree-expression (of depth 1 + max{d1, d2, ..., dN})

 where we take max{} = 0 so that the tree-expression (S) has depth 1, as does, say, (S Damn) if Damn is in our set of Terminals.
+Notice in particular that there is no empty tree-expression (even though we may allow the empty string as raw text).

 Finally, we say a file is in UNIV_TREE format if every line consists of exactly one tree-expression of positive depth.